tsudalab/ChemTS/README.md

 #  Requirements
 1. [Python](https://www.anaconda.com/download/)>=2.7
 2. [Keras](https://github.com/fchollet/keras) (version 2.0.5) If you installed the newest version of keras, some errors will show up.
-Please change it back to keras 2.0.5 by pip install keras=2.0.5.
+Please change it back to keras 2.0.5 by pip install keras==2.0.5.
 3. [rdkit](https://anaconda.org/rdkit/rdkit)
 4. [rDock](http://rdock.sourceforge.net/installation/)

 #  How to use ChemTS?
 For usage, please refer the following instructions.
 Currently, the package hasn't been finished very well...
 If you want to implement your own simulator, please check add_node_type.py.
-The full package will be updated and finished before Jan 31, please wait a little bit.
+The full package will be updated and finished before Jan 31.=

 #  Train a RNN model for molecule generation
 1. cd train_RNN